Tecdiary/sma-guide/getting-started/installation.md

 :::

 ::: details Not familiar with Servers?
-We offer installation service for $20.00 If you can [Open Ticket](https://tecdiary.com/support/tickets/create) to request installation.
+We offer installation service for $20.00, you can [Open Ticket](https://tecdiary.com/support/tickets/create) to request installation.
 :::

 ## After Installation